btschwartz12/btschwartz12.github.io/docs/aclara/MNCT_userguide.md

 0x502 | There was an error trying to download the Reading Types schema [(Appendix.RS)](#appendix) | This is not a simple fix.
 Please contact the developer and provide the log file ([Appendix.LG](#appendix)).
 0x503 | There was an error that occurred while trying to download the Supported Readings schema [(Appendix.SS)](#appendix) | This is not a simple fix.
 Please contact the developer and provide the log file ([Appendix.LG](#appendix)).
 0x504 | There was an error that occurred while trying to download the generated Supported Readings [(Appendix.SR)](#appendix) | This is not a simple fix.
 Please contact the developer and provide the log file ([Appendix.LG](#appendix)).
-0x900 | There was an error parsing the configuration files, specifically the initialization of a data structure the tool uses throughout runtime. | Ensure that the config files are set correctly (____TODO link to setup).<br/><br/>This is a fatal error if the problem persists.
+0x900 | There was an error parsing the configuration files, specifically the initialization of a data structure the tool uses throughout runtime. | Ensure that the config files are set correctly.
+See [Setup](#setup).<br/><br/>This is a fatal error if the problem persists.
 Please contact the developer and provide the log file ([Appendix.LG](#appendix)).
 0x901 | There was an error with the tool’s GUI.
 This is fatal. | Please contact the developer and provide the log file ([Appendix.LG](#appendix)).
 0x904 | There was an error loading the supported readings from `File E` into the GUI.
 This is fatal. | Please contact the developer and provide the log file ([Appendix.LG](#appendix)).
 0x905 | There was an error with the tool’s GUI and ability to update the counts of the selections.
 This is fatal. | Please contact the developer and provide the log file ([Appendix.LG](#appendix)).